pliakhov-sen/DPS941_group4/README.md

 Repository for labs from group 4 (Paul, Zarina, Adel)

 ## Lab 1 Readme
+Please switch to the ros1 branch to view our source files for lab1.

 For lab1 we have included:
   - simulation_ws